oplS15projects/TheDankBank/README.md

 ##Favorite Lines of Code
 ####Matt (@mattwollf)
 My favorite lines of code are the Vigenere cipher text generating function.
 The keylist defined generates a keylist from the keyword which matches the length of the password.
-The function body uses `map` and `foldr` to apply the vigenere cipher to concisely apply the vigenere cipher with the keylist to the password, and convert the resulting cipher text back to a string.
+The function body uses `map` and `foldr` to concisely apply the vigenere cipher with the keylist to the password, and convert the resulting cipher text back to a string.
 ```scheme
 (define (vigenere-cipher password keyword method)
   (define (folder-proc a b result)